waldoluisribeiro/chinese-book-analyser/README.md

 * Individual: Exports a list of the unique characters in each selected book
 * Shared: Exports a list of the characters in common among all the selected books

-#### Export (Hanzi Mode: Individual)
-* Unique Hanzi: Exports a list of the unique characters in each selected book
-* Hanzi to Learn: Exports a list of the characters in each selected book to learn, based on the parameters in the 'Learning' section
-* Both: Exports both of the above

 #### Frequency (Hanzi Mode: Individual/Shared)
 * Low > High
 * High > Low